Dividend ETFs

 HDV makes the most sense as a high-yield income tilt holding for your portfolio.
 It's designed for investors looking to boost their income while maintaining quality standards.

 Add HDV to complement your core holdings while generating higher yield.
-It can help you increase your portfolio's income stream through exposure to higher-yielding quality companies.
+It can help you increase your portfolio's income stream through exposure to higher-yielding quality companies without sacrificing too much diversification.

 Common Use Cases